Violence against prostitutes: Violent clients, pimps and police officers

 Perpetrators may include violent clients and pimps.
 Clients often attempt to maintain a power balance that favors them over the prostitutes.
 This is often done through different methods of violence such as sexual, emotional, and physical.
 Though pimps may be perpetrators of violence against sex workers with 53% of sex workers in one study reporting that violence at the hands of pimps is a major problem, 33% of subjects interviewed in that same study reported that the main benefit to having a pimp is the protection from potential assault.

 Because of the illegality of sex work in many parts of the world, sex workers often have to service clients in discreet and isolated spaces where they are less likely to get caught by the police.
 Because of this isolation, sex workers are made more vulnerable to attacks by their clients.
 According to a study conducted on one hundred and thirty people working in San Francisco as street sex workers, 82% had been physically assaulted, 83% had been threatened with a weapon and 68% had been raped while working as prostitutes.

-In countries such as the United States sex work is illegal, and so sex workers are not able to report violence done against them in fear of being arrested themselves.
+In jurisdictions where sex work is illegal, sex workers are not able to report violence done against them in fear of being arrested themselves.
 In certain states anti-prostitution mandates carry a minimum sentence and can increase to felony charge after multiple arrests, which leads to difficulty finding housing and employment, and disqualification for welfare benefits.
 Additionally sex workers may be registered as sex offenders, or face deportation if they have precarious migratory or citizenship status.

 Because of the stigma that exists around sex work, police are less likely to investigate attacks on sex workers.
-As one sex worker in South Africa reports, "to gather evidence of a crime against a sex worker, they have to first take it seriously"; “If we go to the police to report abuse, we’re made fun of, we’re told ‘you deserve it.’
-They chase you away,” notes another sex worker.
+As one sex worker in South Africa reports, "to gather evidence of a crime against a sex worker, they have to first take it seriously"; "If we go to the police to report abuse, we're made fun of, we're told 'you deserve it.'
+They chase you away," notes another sex worker.

 Police officers themselves are common perpetrators of violence against prostitutes.
 A study of sex-workers in Phnom Penh, Cambodia found that half of the women had been beaten by police and about a third had been gang-raped by police.
 "In South Africa, where sex work has been illegal since the former apartheid regime criminalized it in 1957, police officers often fine sex workers inordinate sums of money and pocket the cash, resulting in a pattern of economic extortion of sex workers by state agents."